How to Start a Business in Georgia

 Step 2: Plan Your Georgia Business

-You’ve got your business idea; now it’s time to start turning it into a reality by planning your business.
-From choosing your business name to writing your business plan, this stage sets the groundwork for your startup in Georgia, outlining important business milestones and steps you will need to take to reach them.
+You have your business idea — now it’s time to start turning it into a reality by planning your Georgia business.
+From choosing your business name to writing your business plan, this stage sets the groundwork for starting a business in Georgia, outlining important business milestones and steps you will need to take to reach them.

 Choose a Business Name